zelanko/sql-docs.pt-br/docs/2014/relational-databases/manage/remove-a-utility-control-point-sql-server-utility.md

 ###  <a name="Security"></a> Segurança

 ####  <a name="Permissions"></a> Permissões
- Esse procedimento deve ser executado por um usuário com `sysadmin` permissões; as mesmas permissões necessárias para criar um UCP.
+ Esse procedimento deve ser executado por um usuário com permissões de `sysadmin`; as mesmas permissões necessárias para criar um UCP.

-##  <a name="TsqlProcedure"></a> Usando o Transact-SQL
+##  <a name="TsqlProcedure"></a> Usando Transact-SQL

 #### <a name="to-remove-a-utility-control-point"></a>Para remover um ponto de controle do utilitário